Topological generation of special linear groups: Applications to random generation

-\begin{remark} Note while the results of Liebeck-Shalev are stated for finite simple classical groups, $G^F$ itself is not typically simple.
+\begin{remark} Note while the results of Liebeck-Shalev \cite{liebeck2} are stated for finite simple classical groups, $G^F$ itself is not typically simple.
 This small discrepancy is easily resolved.
-If $G$ is a simply connected simple algebraic group, then $S=G^F/Z(G)^F$ is (almost always) a finite simple group.
+If $G$ is a simply connected simple algebraic group, then $S=G^F/Z(G^F)$ is (almost always) a finite simple group.
 More generally, $[G^F,G^F]/Z([G^F,G^F])$ is simple except for a very small number of cases.
-Let $\varphi: G\rightarrow S$ be the natural projection map.
-The center of $G^F$ is contained in the Frattini subgroup of $G$, and hence tuples $(x_1,x_2)\in\Omega(q)$ generate $G^F$ if and only the corresponding pair $(\overline{x_1},\overline{x_2})$ generates $S$ (of course, the orders of the elements may be different in $S$).
-Hence if we are concerned with proving random $(r,s)$-generation for elements of prime orders $r$ and $s$ in the simple group $S$, it suffices to prove random $(r,s)$-generation for all prime power order elements $r,s$ in the corresponding groups of Lie type $G^F$. \end{remark}
+Letting $\varphi: G^F\rightarrow S$ be the natural projection map, the center of $G^F$ is contained in the Frattini subgroup of $G^F$, and hence tuples $(x_1,x_2)\in\Omega(q)$ generate $G^F$ if and only if the corresponding pair $(\overline{x_1},\overline{x_2})$ generates $S$.
+(Of course, the orders of the elements may be different in $S$).

-\begin{lemma} Let $G=SL_n(k)$ where $k$ is an uncountable algebraically closed field, and $(r,s)\ne(2,2)$ are prime powers.
-Let $F:G\rightarrow G$ be a Steinberg endomorphism such that $G^F$ contains elements of orders $r$ and $s$.
-Then good classes $C$ and $D$ exist in $G$. \end{lemma}